 Most women will notice some abdominal muscle separation in their third trimester or towards the end of pregnancy and this is part of the reason that we recommend that you cease exercises that load the rectus muscles (also known as your 6 pack muscles!) during pregnancy (like sit ups and planks etc).
-Before pregnancy, the rectus muscles are in 2 fairly straight lines down your abdomen (see image above), during pregnancy, as the linea alba stretches and separates (again, this is normal) these muscles are now on more of a curve and therefore their mechanics (how they help your body move) has changed!
+Before pregnancy, the rectus muscles are in 2 fairly straight lines down your abdomen (see image above).
+During pregnancy, as the linea alba stretches and separates (again, this is normal) these muscles are now on more of a curve and therefore their mechanics (how they help your body move) have changed!
 The research isn’t quite there yet but it makes sense not to load muscles when they are stretched over a growing baby/not in their optimal functional position!

 - How many babies you were carrying (eg, twins, triplets!)

 - Maternal BMI

 - How many pregnancies you have had in your lifetime

 - How strong/weak your core and pelvic floor was pre-pregnancy (as your muscles support the linea alba) and how active/inactive you were during your pregnancy (as this has an affect on your general strength and abdominal control)